blueexchange/assets/README.md

 #### Criteria
-BlueX team will continue to maintain the list for quality control.
+SkyX team will continue to maintain the list for quality control.
 Some rough guidelines:
 - Contract should be verified on `basescan.org`.
 - New tokens will be accepted on case by case basis.
 Pls contact `BD` team via discord.
 - Token should have established liquidity, a good number of liquidty providers, and 15 day volume.